viddie/RustInfos/Buyable-Items.md

 # Buyable Items

+- This list isn't complete.
+- If something is missing or new buyable items are added to the game, feel free to message me about it or create a [pull request](https://github.com/viddie/RustInfos/pulls)
+- Source list can be found [here](https://rustlabs.com/blueprint-tracker) in the sidebar on the right

 | Item                                                         | Price                                                | Advantage                                                    | Additional                                                   |
 | ------------------------------------------------------------ | ---------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [Fogger 3000](https://rustlabs.com/item/fogger-3000#tab=skins) | 8.52$                                                | Fun                                                          |                                                              |